FogMeta/go-mc-sdk/README.md

     ipfsData := []metacli.IpfsData{oneItem}
     err = metaClient.ReportMetaClientServer(datasetName, ipfsData)
     if err != nil {
-        logs.GetLogger().Error("report meta client server  failed:", err)
-        return
+        logs.GetLogger().Error("failed to report the dataset info to the server, error:", err) return
     }
-    logs.GetLogger().Infoln("report meta client server success")
+    logs.GetLogger().Infoln("the dataset has been successfully reported to the server., dataset name:", datasetName)

     return
 }
 ```

-### Download Files or Directory
+### Download Files or Directories
-To download files or directory from the IPFS gateway and Filecoin network, you can use the following method:
+To download files or directories from the IPFS gateway and Filecoin network, you can use the following method:

 ```
 package main